The Insufferable Groo

-Because of his as yet unsuccessful obsession with filmmaking, Groo has been largely unemployed during the past 12 years.
-He and his wife, Sherry, and their four kids survive solely on Sherry’s income of $1,000 per month.
-Though Groo has never made a profit on any of his great quantity of films, he’s determined to go for broke (again) and give it one last shot to produce his original elf/human love story film, The Unexpected Race.
-Will this final effort finally bolster him to the cult film director status he has always dreamed of?
+Devoted to filmmaking as he is, Groo has been largely unemployed during the past 12 years.
+He and his wife Sherry, and their four kids survive solely on Sherry’s income of $1,000 per month.
+Though Groo has never made a profit on any of his films, he’s determined to go for broke (again) and give it one last shot to produce his original elf/human love story film, The Unexpected Race.
+Will this final effort finally bring him the fame and fortune he's always dreamed of?

-Crucial to Groo’s potential success is Jack Black, who Groo tries to woo in order to cast him as the sheriff in his title.
+Crucial to Groo’s plans is Hollywood A-Lister Jack Black, who Groo tries to woo in order to cast him as the sheriff in his title.
 With no permits, little money, and volunteer actors, Groo’s year-long production encounters problems that threaten to shut down the project on a daily basis.
 But in a surreal turn of events, Jack Black calls and agrees to be in Groo’s movie.

 Triumphant at last and more hopeful than ever, Groo drives to Los Angeles to film and direct Black as he plays a small-town sheriff trying to take down the rogue elf in The Unexpected Race.
 Yet finally having finished his masterpiece, Groo finds himself still seeking distribution and longing for the chance to make it big.

 “Christopherson presents... a well-crafted documentary that’s an easily recommended watch” – Film Pulse